dolores1234/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

+This report used the following strategy to impute missing data:

-The missing values in steps will be filled with the mean for the 5-minute interval.
+missing values in steps will be filled with the mean for the 5-minute interval

 - calculate the mean of each interval over all days
 - merge the datasets on interval